1. Early Attention and Number

 Rebecca Merkley was the lead researcher in the first part of this work, as part of her DPhil here.
 Rebecca is now a close collaborator, and postdoctoral researcher with Daniel Ansari, at the Numerical Cognition Lab, University of Western Ontario, Canada.

 With Rebecca and Daniel, co-Investigators on the ongoing project funded by the Nuffield Foundation (see below) are Prof Vicky Murphy (Education, Oxford) and Dr Ann Dowker (Psychology, Oxford) with a team of expert advisors (Prof Kathy Sylva, Keely Cook).
-Lead researcher on the Nuffield project is Annelot de Rechteren van Hemert.
+Lead researchers on the Nuffield project are Emma Dove and Annelot de Rechteren van Hemert.

 Clarendon Fund & Natural Sciences and Engineering Research Council of Canada grants to Rebecca